nodejs/node/doc/api/fs.md

 * `options` {string|Object}
   * `encoding` {string} **Default:** `'utf8'`
   * `withFileTypes` {boolean} **Default:** `false`
-* Returns: {Promise}
+* Returns: {Promise} Fulfills the `Promise` with an array of the names of the files in the directory excluding `'.'` and `'..'`.

-Reads the contents of a directory then fulfills the `Promise` with an array of the names of the files in the directory excluding `'.'` and `'..'`.
+Reads the contents of a directory.

 The optional `options` argument can be a string specifying an encoding, or an object with an `encoding` property specifying the character encoding to use for